hbrobotics/hbrc_ros_robot_platform/README.md

 If you have followed the download and install instructions above, you have a local copy of the `hbrc_ros_robot_platform` repository as a sub directory under your REPOS directory.
-What you do not have is a staging fork repository *AND* you have not configure `git` to do an asymmetric pull and push.
+What you do not have is a staging fork repository *AND* you have not configured `git` to do an asymmetric pull and push.
 The instructions below will remedy these issues.

 Most of the tools you need to do the Fork and Pull Request workflow are already mostly